Monochromatic plane-fronted waves in conformal gravity are pure gauge: Weyl gravitational plane waves

 To investigate wave solutions of a set of field equations, the usual approach followed in Einstein gravity consists of taking a linear perturbation of the form

-where $kx \equiv k_{\mu}x^{\mu}=\omega (t-x)$, $\omega$ a constant frequency, and where the propagation vector is to be light-like (see for example \cite{w}).
+where $k \cdot x \equiv k_{\mu}x^{\mu}=\omega (t-x)$, $\omega$ a constant frequency, and where the propagation vector is to be light-like (see for example \cite{w}).
 The perturbing term is assumed to be small when considering the linearized theory, usually higher order corrections are not examined.
 Clearly, it is of interest to consider such perturbations in Weyl gravity.
-Infact, we will find that (\ref{1}) is actually an exact, albeit trivial, solution to the full non-linear field equations with no assumption of perturbation.
+Infact, we will find that Eq. (\ref{1}), taking into account the restrictions implied by assuming appropriate gauge fixing, is actually an exact, albeit trivial, solution to the full non-linear field equations with no assumption of perturbation.

-We will impose two gauge conditions, one fixing coordinate transformations while the other fixing conformal rescalings.
-We impose
+We must impose two gauge conditions, one fixing coordinate transformations while the other fixing conformal rescalings.
+One possibiity is to impose, where as usual $g\equiv \det[g_{\mu\nu}]$,

-which is called the harmonic gauge (\cite{w}) essentially fixing coordinate transformation (up to harmonic coordinate transformations).
-We further impose the conformal gauge condition

-which completely fixes the conformal transformations.
-Within this choice of conformal gauge the harmonic gauge reduces to
+which is called the harmonic gauge \cite{w}, essentially fixing coordinate transformations (up to harmonic coordinate transformations).
+Secondly we would impose the conformal gauge condition \beq g=-1 \eeq which fixes the possibility to perform any conformal transformations.
+However, the two conditions are not necessarily compatible.
+Performing a conformal transformation to impose the conformal gauge in general destroys the harmonic gauge condition.
+We could simply, tacitly assume that the metric is such that both are satisfied.
+However, instead, we impose\cite{th}